ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-02-28-staging-redisgraph-data.md

 <!-- Insert some fun pixel art on how it works -->

 Yup, the oldest trick in the book.
-It solves our headaches because:
+It solved my headaches because:

 * **Downtime is reduced from minutes to milliseconds.** Since I never touch nor delete *main* in the entire duration of the ingestion process, then data is